 - Brain & Cognition Lab (Nobre Lab)

-Dongyu is a DPhil student supervised by Kia Nobre and Dejan Draschkow, and is funded by Clarendon Scholarship, Medical Research Council (MRC) Doctoral Training Partnership, and New College Yeotown Scholarship.
+Dongyu is a DPhil student in Cognitive Neuroscience supervised by Kia Nobre and Dejan Draschkow, and is funded by Clarendon Scholarship, Medical Research Council (MRC) Doctoral Training Partnership, and New College-Yeotown Scholarship.
 Before graduate school, Dongyu obtained his BSc degree from Tsinghua University with the highest distinction.

 During his undergraduate years, Dongyu was also engaged in research at UC Berkeley (David Whitney), VU Amsterdam (Jan Theeuwes), and Harvard Medical School (Jeremy Wolfe).